EHB-MCT/course-project-maximeengels/readme.txt

 4. Type "node server.js" to start a local server and make a connection with MongoDB.

 5. If you followed these steps correctly and changed your viewport size to 1500 x 864 you can launch the site in your browser.

-USE:

-The site's design is self-explanatory but some things are still work in progress like the image rating.
-(you can give an image a new title and rating respectively, however I do intend the rating to be stars instead of a number.
-I will try to implement this during the holidays)